 In this stage, the enterprise integrates all its single products, so that the products can be linked.
 For example, when the smart door lock is opened, the light automatically lights up.

 In addition to the enterprise’s own integration, the integrator of smart home can integrate other third-party products (such as general communication modules) into the enterprise’s platform by using an enterprise’s open platform (such as IFTTT), and provide customized linkage scenarios for end users.
 In this stage, with the efforts of some manufacturers and integrators, things are connected together.

 Stage 3: Platform Integration

 According to the unified standard, the single products of each enterprise can be compatible with each other, which has not been developed to this stage.
 That is, the gateway from Company A can control the light from Company B, and the sensor of Company C can command the sweeping robot from Company D to clean.

 This stage requires the interconnection of all things.
 The real connection does not depend on a certain integrator or a certain manufacturer, but through a certain protocol to complete the interconnection of all things.

 At present, there is no general protocol or platform to complete the interconnection of everything or smart home products.
-For example, although WiFi and Bluetooth are shared globally, they cannot be unified due to their own reasons (the former has high power consumption and limited devices, the latter only supports mesh network recently, which is not yet popular).
+For example, although WiFi and Bluetooth are shared globally, they cannot be unified due to their own reasons (the former has high power consumption and limited devices, and the latter only supported mesh networks recently, which is not yet popular).